tiramisueanne/DipoliBlog/index.md

 # Dipole Dancer
 ### An exploration of the laws of attraction (and repulsion) that went into Dipoli at Espoo, Finland
+### I chose a website and this theming due to the fact that originally, Dipoli was a building for a technical institute.

 ## But what is it?